Sinkhorn Distributionally Robust Optimization: Introduction

-To address these potential issues while maintaining the advantages of Wasserstein DRO, in this paper, we propose Sinkhorn DRO, which hedges against distributions that are close to some nominal distribution in Sinkhorn distance \citep{cuturi2013sinkhorn}.
-The Sinkhorn distance can be viewed as a smoothed Wasserstein distance, defined as the cheapest transport cost between two distributions associated with an optimal transport problem with entropic regularization (see Definition \ref{EntW:Wasserstein} in Section \ref{Sec:model}).
-As far as we know, this paper is the first to study the DRO formulation using the Sinkhorn distance.
-Our main contributions are summarized as follows. \begin{enumerate} \item We derive a strong duality reformulation for Sinkhorn DRO (Theorem~\ref{Theorem:strong:duality}), both when the nominal distribution is a data-driven empirical distribution (Section~\ref{Sec:Tractable:data:driven}) and when the nominal distribution is any arbitrary distribution (Section~\ref{Sec:proof:duality:main:content}).
-The Sinkhorn dual objective smooths the maximization subproblem in the Wasserstein dual objective, and converges to Wasserstein dual objective as the entropic regularization parameter goes to zero (Remark~\ref{Remark:Wasserstein:DRO}).
-Moreover, the dual objective of Sinkhorn DRO is upper bounded by that of the KL-divergence DRO with the nominal distribution being a kernel density estimator (Remark~\ref{Remark:KL:DRO}).
+To address the aforementioned concerns while retaining the advantages of Wasserstein DRO, we propose a novel approach called Sinkhorn DRO.
+Sinkhorn DRO leverages the Sinkhorn distance \citep{cuturi2013sinkhorn}, which hedges against distributions that are close to a given nominal distribution in Sinkhorn distance.
+The Sinkhorn distance can be viewed as a smoothed version of the Wasserstein distance and is defined as the minimum transport cost between two distributions associated with an optimal transport problem with entropic regularization (see Definition \ref{EntW:Wasserstein} in Section \ref{Sec:model}).
+To the best of our knowledge, this paper is the first to explore the DRO formulation using the Sinkhorn distance.
+Our work makes several contributions, which are summarized below: \begin{enumerate} \item We derive a strong duality reformulation for Sinkhorn DRO (Theorem~\ref{Theorem:strong:duality}) in a highly general setting, where the loss function, transport cost, nominal distribution, and probability support are allowed to be arbitrary.
+The dual objective of Sinkhorn DRO smooths the dual objective of Wasserstein DRO, where the level of smoothness is controlled by the entropic regularization parameter (Remark~\ref{Remark:Wasserstein:DRO}). \item Our duality proof yields an insightful characterization of the worst-case distribution~(Remark~\ref{Remark:worst:Sinkhorn:DRO}).
+Unlike Wasserstein DRO, where the worst-case distribution is typically discrete and finitely supported, the worst-case distribution in Sinkhorn DRO is absolutely continuous with respect to a pre-specified reference measure, such as the Lebesgue or counting measure.
+This characteristic of Sinkhorn DRO highlights its flexibility as a modeling choice and provides a more realistic representation of uncertainty that better aligns with the underlying true distribution in practical scenarios.